department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/what-happens-after-rating.md

 - **If you have a 100% disability rating**, you may be able to get:
   - [Dental care](/disability-benefits/conditions/special-claims/dentistry/), **and**
   - [Access to commissaries and exchanges](http://www.militaryonesource.mil/on-and-off-base-living/commissaries-exchanges)
-- **If you can’t work due to your disability caused by service in the military**—even without a 100% rating—you can apply for individual unemployability.
-[Learn about individual unemployability](/disability-benefits/conditions/special-claims/individual-unemployability/).
+- **If you can’t work due to your disability caused by service in the military**—even without a 100% rating—you can apply for individual unemployability. <br> [Learn about individual unemployability](/disability-benefits/conditions/special-claims/individual-unemployability/).
-- **If you need special clothing because of your injuries**, you may be able to get money to buy new clothes.
-[Learn about the annual clothing allowance benefit](/disability-benefits/conditions/special-claims/clothing/).
+- **If you need special clothing because of your injuries**, you may be able to get money to buy new clothes. <br> [Learn about the annual clothing allowance benefit](/disability-benefits/conditions/special-claims/clothing/).

 </div>
 </div>